andrewpknight/zoomGroupStats/README.md

 ### Conduct a windowed conversation analysis

-In addition to measuring attributes of the conversation across an entire virtual meeting, you can analyze conversations in temporal *windows*, or subsets of the overall meeting.
+In addition to measuring attributes of the conversation across an entire virtual meeting, you can analyze conversations in temporal *windows*--subsets of the overall meeting.
 By using the following function, you can break the virtual meeting into segments and output conversation metrics within each segment.

 ``` r
 win.text.out = windowedTextConversationAnalysis(inputData=transcriptSent$aws, inputType="transcript", meetingId="batchMeetingId", speakerId="indivId", sentMethod="aws", timeVar="utteranceStartSeconds", windowSize=600)